I look at the Gospels not so much as religion but as good practical wisdom about people, their motivations, and their behavior.

 There are at least four archetypes in the Gospels that applied not only then but also today.
 They are the State, the Mob, the Leaders, and the Scapegoat/Human Sacrifice.
 The leaders incite the mob into a frenzy, and both then call for the scapegoat/human to be sacrificed through the power of the state.

 The Gospels tell us that the leaders of Jesus' time saw him as a threat, one whom they erroneously thought would bring the Romans to destroy their nation.
 They incited and united the mob against him by claiming he was a danger.
 He was then turned into a scapegoat and sacrificed by using the power of the Roman state — and the mob howled for his death.

 Where did she get this idea?
 From being inundated with it from the media all her life?
-You think that might have something to do with it?
-Or is it just inherent in women to always deny responsibility for themselves and blame their problems on men?
-If that's true women should not be allowed to vote, at the very minimum.
+Ya think that might have something to do with it?

-Why are they the target?
+Why is he the target?
 I think a lot of it is envy, and again I turn to the Bible for the explanation.

 I consider a fair amount of the Bible to be myth, and by myth I do not mean “untrue,” but instead universally true, applicable to everyone, through the telling of fictional stories, and through the use of metaphor, simile and allegory.

 Let’s take the myth of the Garden of Eden.
 Adam and Eve get kicked out for breaking the rules, and when they’re caught, Adam blames Eve, and Eve blames the serpent — which is a symbol of envy.
 Adam is telling Eve, “It’s your fault,” and Eve responds, “No, it’s the serpent’s fault.”
 In other words, Adam uses Eve as a scapegoat, and Eve uses the serpent.

 And out the door they go, and human evil comes into the world.